Why Radiation Protection

 The radiation dose received by cardiologists during percutaneous coronary interventions, electrophysiology procedures, and other interventional cardiology procedures can vary by more than an order of magnitude for the same type of procedure and for similar patient doses.

-Protection for the Entire Healthcare Team
+Protection for the Healthcare Team

 Using lead aprons, glasses, and gloves has been the current preventative measure to protect healthcare workers from radiation exposure.
 Other shielding technologies are often used but may only offer partial protection to the treating physician and limited protection to the rest of the medical team.